Vietnam.vn - Nền tảng quảng bá Việt Nam

 Violent protests began in Nairobi, Kenya in June 2022 as a direct response to the government’s proposed finance bill that would raise taxes to pay off foreign debt.
 Kenya’s debt burden has forced the country’s leaders to slash the federal budget, including health spending, to pay for debt repayments.

-The government has also delayed civil servant salaries.
-Nairobi will have to issue international bonds in February 2023 at a whopping 10% interest rate, compared to around 6% for bonds it issued in 2021, to refinance its existing debt and meet development needs.
+The government has also suspended civil servant salaries.
+Nairobi will have to issue international bonds in February 2023 at a whopping 10% interest rate, compared to around 6% for bonds it issued in 2021, to refinance its existing debt and meet its development needs.
 Kenya is currently spending 75% of its tax revenue on debt servicing.

 As governments divert more and more resources to servicing their debt burdens, they will have less money for investments that improve people’s lives.
 The total value of interest payments by the world’s 75 poorest countries, more than half of which are in Africa, has quadrupled over the past decade.
 By 2024, these countries are expected to spend more than $185 billion, or about 7.5% of their GDP, on debt servicing.